idxbroker/wordpress-plugin/README.md

 This plugin requires a PHP version higher than 5.6.
 For security reasons, we recommend updating to the latest stable version of PHP your web host provides.
 We also recommend using the latest production version of WordPress.
 See <a href="http://support.idxbroker.com/customer/en/portal/articles/1917460-wordpress-plugin?b_id=10433">this article</a> for more information.

 ## Changelog ##

+### 2.6.7 ###
+* Fix: Issues with the Omnibar widget not creating the required locationlist.js file
+* Fix: IMPress Showcase widget not correctly filtering by agent
+* Fix: Market Report and Virtual Tour IDX Broker widgets now load correctly
+* New: Option to include a developer partner API key (field appears by adding '&idxdev' to the URL on the IDX IMPress > Initial Settings page)

 ### 2.6.6 ###
 * New: Omnibar step control increments increased